ctn-waterloo/website/ctn_waterloo/content/meetings/lab-meetings-2026.md

 Here we will post slides/discussions/papers related to recent or upcoming lab meetings.
 Subject to change, of course.

-Meetings take place in EC4 2101a (Boardroom), Thurs at 12:30p, until Sept 14th when it moves to Monday at 12:30p.
+Meetings take place in EC4 2101a (Boardroom), Monday at 12:30p.

 This year's meetings: